heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 #### Install SDKMAN! in WSL

-Install SDKMAN! as mentioned in the course material.
+Install SDKMAN! as mentioned in the course material of the Java, IntelliJ IDEA and Maven course.
 Install it in your Ubuntu distribution.

 #### Install Java in WSL

-Install Java as mentioned in the course material.
+Install Java as mentioned in the course material of the Java, IntelliJ IDEA and Maven course.
 Install it in your Ubuntu distribution.

 #### Install Maven in WSL

-Install Maven as mentioned in the course material.
+Install Maven as mentioned in the course material of the Java, IntelliJ IDEA and Maven course.
 Install it in your Ubuntu distribution.

 #### Install IntelliJ Toolbox App on Windows

-Install IntelliJ IDEA as mentioned in the course material.
+Install IntelliJ IDEA as mentioned in the course material of the Java, IntelliJ IDEA and Maven course.
 Install it on your Windows.

 #### Install IntelliJ IDEA on Windows

-Install IntelliJ IDEA as mentioned in the course material.
+Install IntelliJ IDEA as mentioned in the course material of the Java, IntelliJ IDEA and Maven course.
 Install it on your Windows.

 #### Configure Windows Firewall to allow IntelliJ IDEA to access WSL